daweifeng/fast-canny/README.md

 ## Run

+The project was run and tested on the ECE06 machine.
+The following instructions are for running the project on the ECE06 machines.

 ### Running FastCanny edge detection on an image

 To run our implementation of Canny edge detection on an image, you can run the following command: